 Group therapy support for children of the same ages may be helpful because it can teach social skills and other social aids to help them with the feeling of isolation.
-It can assist them in other types of relationships example so they can be aware with people.
+It can assist them in other types of relationships example so they can be aware of people.

 It is always better to allow the victim to come up with a solution to their problem themselves than to supply it to them.

 Prolonged exposure therapy is also recommended as it lets the person regain power over their story.
 Different family therapy forms may also be recommended in addition.

 Teaching The Children How To Cope